Euro 2020 to become Euro 2021 as UEFA proposes sweeping Champions League & league changes | Goal.com

 Domestic and European fixture lists will also see sweeping changes made in an effort to get 2019-20 campaigns completed.

-Football competitions around the world has been brought to a halt by the ongoing Covid-19 outbreak.
+Football competitions around the world have been brought to a halt by the ongoing Covid-19 outbreak.

 Authorities have, in collaboration with health officials, been left with no choice but to implement immediate suspensions across the board.